 Previous injuries, underlying health conditions, or a family history of spinal disorders may make some people more likely to develop spondylosis, or more likely to experience painful symptoms.
 Neck pain and stiffness or low back pain are the most common symptoms of spondylosis, but radiating nerve pain may also occur if bone spurs form along the spine.

-Center for Pain Management has extensive experience treating patients who have spondylosis.
+Center for Pain Management in Indianapolis has extensive experience treating patients who have spondylosis.
 If you’re experiencing chronic neck pain or lower back pain that’s interfering with your quality of life, please call us to request a consultation: (317) 706-7246.

 In addition to arthritis of the spine and spinal stenosis, spondylosis may describe other conditions, including: